 How to photograph the Eta Aquarid meteor shower

-South America is the place to be if you want to see a solar eclipse this year - you will be able to photograph and experience totality in various spots across Chile and Argentina.
-This is our guide to what, where, when and how....
+Australasia is the place to be if you want to see the next total solar eclipse on 23 April 2023 - you will be able to photograph and experience totality in various spots across the Pacific.

 Astrophotography video guides

 How to shoot stunning landscapes by the light of the moon

 Out shooting a landscape and light levels start to fall?
 Don't pack up; embrace it and capture something special.
 Our friends at PhotoPlus magazine show you how.

 The best camera for astrophotography